 Now that you know the benefits of a BJ’s Wholesale Club membership, let’s review the cons.

-Like any other wholesale club, you have to pay a yearly membership fee to shop at BJ’s.
+Like any other wholesale club, you have to pay an annual membership fee to shop at BJ’s.
 As mentioned, the low-cost membership fee is $55 per year, and the higher tier is $110 annually.
 Make sure you add this fee to your overall costs when calculating how much you’ve spent vs. saved.

 It’s nearly impossible to calculate a true break-even since the savings vary by product.
 But if you don’t think you’ll shop there regularly, it might not be worth the membership fees.